Hashemite–Umayyad rivalry: The Umayyad Caliphate

-After having ruled for 19 years as Caliph, Muawiyah decided to nominate his son Yazid I as a successor, thus breaching the Hasan-Muawiya treaty and initiating dynastic rule in Islam.
+After having ruled for 19 years as Caliph, Mu'awiya decided to nominate his son Yazid I as a successor, thus breaching the Hasan-Muawiya treaty and initiating dynastic rule in Islam.
 Yazid became Caliph in 680 CE.
 The grandson of Muhammad, Husayn ibn Ali, refused to pledge allegiance to the new ruler.
 A few months after Yazid sent out his summons to the Hashemites, Umayyad armies killed Husayn and twenty-one other members of Muhammad's family on the plains of Karbala in Iraq.
 The casualties included Muhammad's great-grandsons, one of them an infant, while his two last surviving granddaughters, each in their 50s, were captured as prisoners of war.
-This massacre of the Hashemites—the Prophet's family—caused upheaval among the emerging empire's religious elites.
+This massacre of the Hashemites—Muhammad's family—caused upheaval among the emerging empire's religious elites.
 Nevertheless, the Umayyad action at Karbala secured the family's hold on the caliphate for seventy years.
 Although the Hashemites no longer posed a direct threat to Umayyad rule, their near annihilation in the Battle of Karbala catalyzed political and ideological divides in the early Muslim community and it is thought to be one of the main causes of the Sunni–Shia split.